-In order to prepare students to carry out international projects, IESA has forged a partnership with the Conseillers du Commerce Extérieur (French Foreign Trade Advisers).
-During English-language training sessions, these volunteer consultants draw upon real-world case studies to teach IESA students how French companies operate abroad in cooperation with local governments and businesses.
-This understanding of intercultural dialogue in the business world is essential for students wishing to organize cultural and artistic projects abroad.
+In order to prepare students to produce international projects, IESA has forged a partnership with the Conseillers du Commerce Extérieur (French Foreign Trade Advisers).
+During English-language training sessions, these volunteer consultants draw upon real case studies to teach IESA students how French companies operate abroad in cooperation with local governments and businesses.
+This understanding of intercultural dialogue in the business world is essential for students aiming to organize cultural and artistic projects abroad.

 In order to help our non-francophone students improve their French speaking and writing skills, and to familiarize them with their chosen field, IESA has signed a contract with the Sorbonne’s French Language and Civilization program (CCLFS).
 During our jointly-run “Preparatory year,” the CCLFS leads French-as-a-foreign-language courses, while IESA provides preparatory classes in the students’ field of specialization.
 The program stands as a mark of our commitment to foreign students.

-The schools of the Studialis network: our valued partners.
+The schools of the Galileo Global Education network: our valued network

-In order to ensure that our students are taught by the very best specialists in their chosen field, IESA has set up a teaching partnership with certain other schools from the Studialis network.
-Thus, we now offer a joint MBA with the Paris School of Business (ESG Group), with classes on the management of cultural and artistic activities, taught entirely in English.
-IESA offers classes on subjects relating to the cultural sector, while PSB offers those related to business and management.
-IESA has also built a partnership with the Conservatoire Libre du Cinéma Français (French Cinema Conservatory), which has resulted in a joint series of evening classes on the history of cinema entitled “Move It.”
+In order to ensure that our students are taught by the very best specialists in their chosen field, IESA has set up a teaching partnership with certain other schools from the Galileo Global Education network.
+We offer a MBA/MSc with PSB Paris School of Business, with specializations in arts management and performing arts management and taught entirely in English.
+IESA teaches classes on subjects on the arts & cultural sector, while PSB teaches classes on business and management.